AboutCodingBE/design-kata-automatic-sensor-update/README.md

 - This solution is aiming to be the textbook Clean Architecture solution.
 - In my opinion, this is not the best solution as it doesn't take context into account
 - The purpose of this branch is to demonstrate and to trigger discussion.
+- This solution doesn't take any security in consideration (yet).
+This is on purpose, the focus is on simple design.